Antrim Area Hospital

 Assistance when arriving at hospital

-If you require assistance when arriving at the hospital, for example a wheelchair, please ask at reception which is located to your left as you come through the main entrance of the hospital on level B.
+If you require assistance when arriving at the hospital, for example a wheelchair, please ask at reception which is located to your left as you come through the main entrance of the hospital on level B. Reception staff or our volunteers will be able to direct you to the wheelchair store.
+There are a number of wheelchairs available for public use at Antrim Hospital.
+We do not currently offer a pre-booking service.

-On-site there is a Changing Places Facility.
+The hospital has a Changing Places Facility.
 To register to use Changing Places, please email our Equality Unit at equality.unit@northerntrust.hscni.net.

 Services delivered at this location